gigi206/ansible_demo/README.md

 ansible-playbook my_namespace.my_collection.playbook1 -i ./myinventory
 ```

+In this demo you can try `ansible-playbook -i inventory.yaml -c local gigix.demo.playbook` to call the playbook (cf [gigix.demo.playbook](./collections/ansible_collections/gigix/demo/playbooks/playbook.yml)).

-Call a module and a role from an ansible collection:
+* Call a module and a role from an ansible collection:
 ```yaml
 tasks:
   - name: Test my module